Access control and access restrictions

 In addition to social distancing, the EPA recommended indoor air quality measures to help to curb the spread of the Coronavirus.
 Smart technologies are assisting on this front too.
 Occupancy, heating and ventilation, and HVAC and air-conditioning are all some of the considerations they raise – all of which can be monitored by smart technologies to work within optimal and recommended parameters.

-Invest in smarter occupancy monitoring systems today
+Invest in a smart occupancy monitoring system today

-The occupancy monitoring systems from Smarter Technologies Group use IoT-powered tags, sensors, and pressure pads to communicate data over the Orion Data Network.
+The smart occupancy monitoring systems from Smarter Technologies Group use IoT-powered tags, sensors, and pressure pads to communicate data over the Orion Data Network.
 These simple, cost-effective solutions are inspiring a move towards data-driven processes for efficiency, profitability, and safety.

 Contact Smarter Technologies Group today for more information on these and other smart technology solutions.